zed-industries/docs/general/vim.md

 ### Related settings
-There are a few zed settings that you may also enjoy if you use vim mode:
+There are a few Zed settings that you may also enjoy if you use vim mode:
 ```
 {
   // disable cursor blink